DeveloperDunne/sports-snaps_frontend/README.md

 ## Design

 ### Wireframes
-Balsamiq was used to design the blog's look.
+Balsamiq was used to design the websites look before implementing.
+I designed them on a desktop and mobile to ensure users could navigate easily and the website looked good on all devices.

 Home Page:
 ![Home page](./README-Images/WF-home.webp)